sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

 Note that the ext4 filesystem does not allow the root directory to be encrypted, even if it is empty.
 Users who want to encrypt an entire filesystem with one key should consider using dm-crypt instead.

+Note that btrfs permits setting a currently unencrypted 'subvolume' to encrypted.
+This means all newly written data, and files, will be encrypted, but existing data and filenames will remain unencrypted.
+This is intended for use in containers: initially identical unencrypted snapshot volumes provide the base for multiple containers' filesystems, but after each encrypts their volume with a different key, any new sensitive data written by the container will be encrypted.

 FS_IOC_SET_ENCRYPTION_POLICY can fail with the following errors: